LeiWangR/leiwangr.github.io/_projects/projects.md

 The Active Intelligence Research Challenge Award (**Industry AIR award**) was established by Lei Wang and Francis Williams to honor individuals who have demonstrated exceptional dedication, expertise, and a commitment to excellence in the field of Artificial Intelligence and Machine Learning.

-The Industry AIR award includes a cash award plus research internship.
+The Industry AIR award includes a cash award plus a research internship.
 The awards are provided by Active Intelligence Corporation LLC.

 Industry AIR awards are granted based on merit and are not subject to quotas.
 In general, 4 candidates can be awarded out of a pool of 20 candidates (~20% acceptance rate, based on the 2023-2024 results).